peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * `EDecimal Pow​(int exponentSmall,
    EContext ctx)`<br>
  Raises this object's value to the given exponent.
+* `EDecimal Pow​(EDecimal exponent)`<br>
+ Raises this object's value to the given exponent, using unlimited precision.
 * `EDecimal Pow​(EDecimal exponent,
    EContext ctx)`<br>
  Raises this object's value to the given exponent.
 * `EInteger Precision()`<br>
- Finds the number of digits in this number's mantissa (significand).
+ Finds the number of digits in this number's significand.
 * `EDecimal Quantize​(int desiredExponentInt,
         EContext ctx)`<br>
  Returns an arbitrary-precision decimal number with the same value but a new